iPad 6 Wi-Fi Left Speaker Replacement

 Step 36

-- Peel off any pesky tape that’s covering the home button ribbon cable connector.
+- Peel off any tape that's covering the home button ribbon cable connector.
+It's just a little obstacle standing in the way of your success, so remove it with ease and keep going!

 Step 37

-- Gently use the flat end of a spudger to lift the tab on the home button ribbon cable ZIF connector.
+- Grab your spudger and gently use the flat end to flip the tab on the home button ribbon cable ZIF connector upwards.
+No rush, take it slow!

 Tools Used